-Due to space limitations, more experimental results are deferred to the appendix, including detection statistics under an alternate power trace (Appendix L) and detection statistics under a different data center layout with different numbers of noise sources, microphones, and consolidated sources (Appendix M).
-Finally, we note that the prior research [22] discovers a thermal side channel resulting from heat recirculation in data centers with raised-floor designs where benign tenants' server heat can recirculate to the attacker's temperature sensors.
-It proposes a model-based estimation algorithm based on Kalman filter to infer benign tenants' runtime power usage and time power attacks, achieving a timing precision of about 50%.
-Nonetheless, our university data center does not use perforated tiles and has a completely different setup than the one considered in [22]; we cannot place a large number of heat sources to emulate heat recirculation in our university data center either.
+Finally, we note that due to space limitations, more experimental results are deferred to the appendix, including detection statistics under an alternate power trace (Appendix L) and detection statistics under a different data center layout with different numbers of noise sources/microphones/consolidated sources (Appendix M).
+Moreover, our university data center does not use perforated tiles and has a completely different setup than the one considered in [22]; we cannot place a large number of heat sources to emulate heat recirculation in our university data center either.
 Thus, we do not provide a side-by-side comparison with [22] in terms of timing accuracy, although our model-free approach achieves a comparable accuracy with the reported values in [22].